STR666666/AugMend_Full_Stack_Coding_Challenge/README.md

 # Usage

-## Run
+## Running the Application

-1. pip install -r requirements.txt
+- pip install -r requirements.txt
-2. Add in firebase configuration in src/firebase/firebase.js
+- Add in firebase configuration in src/firebase/firebase.js

-3. Both fastAPI and the frontend NEEDS to be run together.
-To do so, you can open two new terminals
+This application requires both the FastAPI backend and the React frontend to be running simultaneously.
+Please follow the instructions below to start each component in separate terminals.

-    i. fastAPI
+### Starting the FastAPI Backend
-        a. cd fastAPI
+1. cd fastAPI
-        b. uvicorn store_data_db:app --reload
+2. uvicorn store_data_db:app --reload

-    ii. frontend
+### Starting teh React Frontend
-        a. cd src
+1. cd src
-        b. npm install
+2. npm install
-        c. npm start
+3. npm start

-4. Go to http://localhost:3000/ and begin your process.
+Eventually, go to http://localhost:3000/ and begin your process.

 ## Check Database
 1. Download SQLite in Extension